How to Rig Plastic Baits (Texas, Carolina & Drop Shot)

 This is another plastic bait rig similar to the Texas rig, except with the weight, set over the hook, rather than sliding down to it.
 It originated in South Carolina a few decades ago.
 It was not very popular until a man named Jim Nolan used it to win the Bass Master competition in 1991.
 One important thing to always remember when using Carolina rig is to always use bait that floats.

-Quick Instructions (for more in-depth details see video):
+How to Tie a Carolina Rig (for more in-depth instructions see video):

 - On the mainline, slide on your 1/8 – 2 ounce weight.